 One of the best ways that you can stop squatters from gaining control of your property in Arizona is to file a ‘quiet title lawsuit’ during occupation or after an adverse possession claim has been filed.
-This is a simple legal action which asks the court to confirm that you own the land, and it can stop an adverse possession claim from happening.
+This is a simple legal action which asks the court to confirm who owns the land, and it can stop an adverse possession claim from happening.

 By this law, a landlord has the power to immediately remove any guest who is not named on the written lease.
-Simply calling the police can get the squatters off of your property if this applies to your situation (ARS § 33-1378).
+Simply calling the police can get the squatters off of a property.
+(ARS § 33-1378).

-- Five-Day Notice to Cure.
+- 5-Day Notice to Comply.
 Five days to maintain the rental location and fix problems that might cause health or safety issues.
 If maintenance has not been performed after five days, the landlord can file an eviction.
-A list of obligations for tenants of your properties are listed under ARS § 33-1341.

 - Unconditional Quit Notice.
 This allows the landlord to immediately file an eviction lawsuit, and the tenant will have no chance to correct the situation.
 This notice can only be used if the tenant has discharged a weapon, performed a homicide, used or sold illegal drugs, assaulted or threatened another tenant or visitor to the property, engaged in prostitution, or engaged in criminal street gang activity.

 If the squatter on your property has done any of the illegal things listed above, you may have grounds to serve them with an unconditional quit notice.
-Otherwise, the Five-Day Notice to Pay Rent might be your best option for getting rid of squatters.
+Otherwise, the other notices might be your best option for getting rid of squatters.

 Whether or not the squatter fights the eviction, a landlord or landowner cannot self-evict them.
-They cannot be removed by anyone but a law enforcement officer or the tenant or squatter can sue for damages.
+They cannot be removed by anyone but a law enforcement officer and a court order or squatter can sue for damages.

 After an eviction case is won, a law enforcement officer must be called if the tenant or squatter refuses to leave the property.
-If they have left personal property, the landowner must inform them in writing that they have 21 days to retrieve their property.
-After that 21 days, the landlord may dispose of or sell the property.
+If they have left personal property behind, the landowner must inform them in writing that they have 21 days to retrieve their property.
+After those 21 days, the landlord may dispose of or sell the property.

-Please note that you should never call the local police to get rid of a squatter.
-The only way that the local police can help with this matter is if the squatter is committing a criminal trespass and needs immediate removal.
-Otherwise, you should always call the sheriff, as they can help with squatters after it’s legal to remove them.
+The only way that the local police can help with this matter is if the squatter is committing a criminal trespass and needs to be immediately removed.
+Otherwise, owners may call the sheriff to help with these situations.

 - Secure the property by making sure that all doors and windows are locked and that all entrances are blocked.

-- Call the sheriff (and not the local police) to remove squatters from the premises if they do not leave
+- Call the sheriff to remove squatters from the premises if they do not leave.